dmccreary/micropython-clocks-and-watches/docs/kits/ili9341/index.md

 ![](../../img/ili9341-listing.png)

 The board for the ILI9341 with a display costs around $9.00.
+Although these displays are not a high contrast as OLED displays, they are still adequate for many clock projects that would like to draw smooth circles on a clock face.

 ## Driver